BrandonTDiep/mama-recipe/README.md

 # mama_recipe_app

-A recipe app is made for anyone looking for an easy way to save their beloved mama's recipes.
+A recipe app made for anyone looking for an easy way to save their beloved mama's recipes.
 Users can store their families and personal recipes to ensure they are never forgotten.

 ## Getting Started